nathanieldchu/academic-kickstart/content/research/previous_research.md

   icon = "dna"
   icon_pack = "fas"
-  name = "Mobile-element driven mutation" description = "We identified a prophage-driven mechanism for hypermutation present in a diverse array of clinical and environmental bacteria."
+  name = "Mobile-element driven mutation" description = "My colleagues and I identified a prophage-driven mechanism for hypermutation present in a diverse array of clinical and environmental bacteria."

 [[feature]]
   icon = "fish"